 - When it's 15 minutes or so before the time of the speaker’s presentation, tell them to head to the Backstage using the Backstage link.
 You might have to resend them the link.

 - When they arrive, they can say hello in the Backstage chat.
-Use the Backstage chat tab to send them private messages.
+Use the Backstage chat tab to coordinate when it's their turn to share their audio and video.
 A presentation might be going on when they arrive, so you won’t want them to come on camera just yet.

-- When it’s time for them to join on camera, tell them to click the blue Request to Participate button.
+- When it’s time for them to join on camera, tell them to click the Ask to Share audio and video button.

-- To broadcast to the front Stage, click the green Broadcast button.
-Only organisers see this button, speakers do not.
+- To broadcast to the front Stage, click the "Broadcast" button.
+Only organizers see this button, speakers do not.

 - You’re live!

 Once you finish your intro and you’re ready to leave your speaker to do their thing, it’s time to disappear.
 You can leave the backstage completely and it will not be interrupted or you can click the camera icon below your screen to turn off your camera.
-Your screen will turn to a gray avatar.
-This means you are not visible on the front Stage.
-You are hidden completely even though you are still on the Backstage.
+Your screen will turn to a grey avatar.
 Click the mic button to mute your audio as well.

-When it's time for you to "reappear" on Stage, click the camera and mic back on and you'll come on camera immediately and your attendees will see you on the front Stage.
+When it's time for you to "reappear" on Stage, click the camera and mic back on and you'll come on camera immediately and your attendees will see you on Stage.

 How to present slides

 Here are the steps for presenting slides on Stage.
-We recommend two monitors so that you can have your presentation on one screen and the Hopin event on another.
+We recommend two monitors to have your presentation on one screen and the event on another.